 Also odd.
 Nielsen has tried to minimize the ratings lift for stations that flip to All-Christmas music by ending the fall ratings period earlier and earlier.
 Still, those stations tend to do quite well in the fall.
 But this station was flat, even though they’ve been known as the Christmas station for years.
 It seems that the competition being flat is being down.

 Question 3: Do you know if there was a panel change during the fall ratings?

 Answer: Oh yeah.
 The PD told us there was a significant change in the panel at the beginning of the book.

 Okay, now it should be obvious.
 Even when a few panelists change, ratings are affected.
 That’s especially true if lost panelists are heavy users of your station.
 Those quarter-hours are hard to replace, especially if a new panelist prefers a different format.
 Rock and country, for instance.

-Then we looked into the panel change, and discovered that a panelist had celebrated a birthday.
+Then we looked into the panel change and discovered that a panelist had celebrated a birthday.
 That moved them out of the station’s target demographic.
-As a result, this P1 contributed hundreds of quarter hours a month, but is no longer counted by our management team.
+As a result, this P1 contributed hundreds of quarter-hours each month but is no longer counted by our management team.

 They’re still listening, still being measured.
 But management no longer tracks that meter carrier